 Mynah School of Yoga: Yoga Teacher Training

-In the spirit of respect and truth and reconciliation and as settlers on this land we believe it is important to acknowledge the land on which we are situated today.
+In the spirit of respect, truth, and reconciliation, as settlers on this land, we believe it is important to acknowledge the land on which we are situated today.
 We acknowledge the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (including Chiniki, Bearspaw, and Goodstoney First Nations).
 Moh’kins’tsis, named by the Blackfoot, meaning “Where the Bow River meets the Elbow” is also home to the Metis Nation of Alberta, Region VI.